New Pokemon Snap: Explore The Pokemon World

 Most games have a lower difficulty level than the competitive Pokemon scene.
 Your starter Pokemon will not be feasible in competitive battles, even if it can easily take down the Elite Four.

-In the games, you don’t need a strategy, level 100 Pokemon with type coverage for every type and fully maxed EVs and IVs, but you do in competitive battling.
+You don’t need a strategy in the games, level 100 Pokemon with type coverage for every type, and fully maxed EVs and IVs, but you do in competitive battling.
 A guy who swims as a hobby isn’t going to compete with a professional swimmer in the Olympics.

-Ultimately, competitive Pokemon battling is much more complicated than battling in the games.
-You need to breed and train the perfect stats onto your Pokemon, which can be time-consuming.
+Competitive Pokemon battling is much more complicated than battling in the games.
+You must breed and train the perfect stats onto your Pokemon, which can be time-consuming.
 It’s become easier in recent games to make competitive battling more accessible, but it still takes effort.

-In recent generations, you can use bottle caps to raise the IVs of Pokemon, making it possible to use the Pokemon you love in competitive play.
+In recent generations, bottle caps have been used to raise the IVs of Pokemon, making it possible to use the Pokemon you love in competitive play.

 EVs are stats earned through battling.
 A Pokemon can earn 510 EVs, with 255 in a stat.
 Each Pokemon has an EV it gives when defeated, but you can buy EV boosters in-game to get the stats you want.
 In the most recent generation, you can wipe EVs away to get the EVs you want on a Pokemon.

-Four EVs are equal to one stat point, so you only need 508 EVs with 252 in a category to max the EVs for one stat.
-Most competitive players concentrate the EVs on two stat categories, usually speed and the stat most important for the role of that Pokemon.
+Four EVs equal one stat point, so you only need 508 with 252 in a category to max the EVs for one stat.
+Most competitive players concentrate the EVs on two stat categories, usually speed and the stat most important for that Pokemon’s role.

 A Community-based battling simulator

 One of the best aspects of Pokemon Showdown is its surrounding community.
 It’s a welcoming, knowledgeable community that loves introducing new players to the sport.
-You can find people to help build teams, battle, or even trade within the official games.
+You can find people to help build teams, battle, or trade in the official games.

 The community is dedicated to all aspects of competitive Pokemon battling, from breeding mechanics, which only come into play in the game, to damage calculators, built into the battling simulator, and most importantly, move sets and strategies crown champions.

-With beginner threads, FAQs, and starter guides, you can get a great foundation and build from there.
+With beginner threads, FAQs, and starter guides, you can build a great foundation.
 If you’re experienced, you can learn about the meta as new trends and Pokemon come onto the scene and keep your battle skills sharp.

-Official Pokemon tournaments can be few and far between, but Smogon and Pokemon Showdown regularly host tournaments to satisfy even the most competitive players in several different formats.
+Official Pokemon tournaments can be few and far between, but Smogon and Pokemon Showdown regularly host tournaments in several formats to satisfy even the most competitive players.

 Common Rules for all formats